HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf231.md

 - Helm values updates
 - Search V2 - New Atomic Components and supported CSS part attributes available
 - WAS, JDK, and iFix versions
+- DX Picker with Search V2 - New URL, configurations and additional prerequisites.

 **Notices of deprecation**